What We Offer

 We believe that “well-being within religious traditions is not gauged by the absence of illness, anxiety or distress, but by the presence of God-in-relationship.”
 Wellness/Wholeness embraces the full concept of “shalom”, which refers to wholeness and harmony.
 It is not only the absence of strife, but the presence of positive blessings.
 It speaks to the prosperity of the whole person.

 The Health and Wholeness Team is made up of representatives of the different fields of the health professions, as well as non-medical people.
-It is led and coordinated by Faith Community Nurses Debra Norris and Judy Iannuzzi, both of whom are members of The Congregational Nurse and Health Ministry Program of Forsyth County.
+It is led and coordinated by Faith Community Nurse Debra Norris, a member of The Congregational Nurse and Health Ministry Program of Forsyth County.

 - Flexibility & Balance Class